lsbFlying/resy/README.md

   }, []);

   const countTemp = useMemo(() => {
-    // Don't worry if the dependency array is empty,
+    // don't worry if the dependency array is empty,
     // because the data read through store will always be up to date. return store.count + 9;
   }, []);